mathgizmo/gizmo/README.md

 - Globally install [Angular CLI](https://angular.io/guide/quickstart) using command `npm install -g @angular/cli@latest`
 - Run `npm install` into `ci` folder to install required npm modules
 - Add URL to your local server API to `/ci/src/environments/environment.ts`
-- Run `npm start` or `ng serve` for a dev server.
+- Run `npm start` or `ng serve  --open --base-href /gizmo/` for a dev server.
 The app will automatically reload if you change any of the source files.
 - Use `ng build --prod` into `ci` folder to build angular app and see your changes under apache (production build uses variables from `environment.prod.ts`, so set your globals there)
 - If you want to generate a new component run `ng generate component component-name`.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.